hanzydev/Fileship/README.md

 ### Building & running from source

-This section requires [Node.js v20.1.0+](https://nodejs.org/) to be installed on your machine.
+This section requires [Node.js 20.x or higher](https://nodejs.org/) to be installed on your machine.

 1. Clone the repo
     ```sh